GrumpyCockatiel/raytools/README.md

   * styleClass - (string) the CSS class to set on each <td> in this column
 * **maxPageButtons** - (optional) the maximum number of pager buttons to display.
 * **noDataLabel** - (optional) the text to display where there is no data to display.
 * **rowClickHandler** - (optional) If the row is clicked you can set a generic row click handler.
 This will set the table's currentSelection property to an object with the zero based row index as well as the keyfield ID of the object bound to that row.
 It will also send back a JS event as well as some additional data `{ idx: dataIdx, id: rowKey }`.
+Using row click events in combination with cell icon events may cause weirdness.

 ## Accessors